Who knew that Australia’s biggest rock is not in fact Uluru? Instead, it is Western Australia that lays claim to having the largest rock in the world.

-Mount Augustus or Burringurrah as its known to the local Wajarri people rises 700m out from the surrounding plains and covers almost 5,000 hectares.
-It’s 8km long and 5km wide and roughly twice as big as Uluru – but who’s comparing?
+Mount Augustus or Burringurrah as it’s known to the local Wajarri people rises 700m out from the surrounding plains and covers almost 5,000 hectares.
+The rock is 8km long, 5km wide and it takes a whopping 54 km to drive around.

-Mount Augustus National Park encompasses the area around the rock and can be explored along the 49km loop drive trail.
+Mount Augustus National Park encompasses the area around the rock.
+All major points of attractions and lookouts and can be explored along the 49km loop drive trail.
 The scenic circuit trail provides excellent views and takes in all the main attractions.

-The park is rich in biodiversity which can be viewed at its best during springtime when desert wildflowers bloom.
-Mount Augustus National Park also provides habitat for plenty of wildlife and you can expect to see wedge tailed eagles, red kangaroos, monitor lizards and emus.
+The park is rich in biodiversity and is best viewed during springtime when desert wildflowers bloom.
+Mount Augustus National Park also provides habitat for plenty of wildlife and you can expect to see wedge-tailed eagles, red kangaroos, monitor lizards and emus.

-There are two permanent waterholes that run along the Lyons river; including the historic Cattle Pool which used to hold cattle in the early 1900’s for the drovers who made the arduous trek to Meekatharra on foot.
+There are two permanent waterholes that run along the Lyons River.
+This includes the historic Cattle Pool which used to hold cattle in the early 1900’s for the drovers who made the arduous trek to Meekatharra on foot.
 The pool also hosts plenty of water birds while the river gums provide homes to kookaburras, correlas, kingfishers, as well as fist-sized funnelweb spiders and a plethora of insects.

 Burringurrah’s spirit features prominently in Aboriginal history and the Dreamtime stories.
 For the Wajarri people, Burringurrah takes the form of a boy who was speared for breaking Aboriginal law and is lying down to die.